VERIFY BEFORE RELYING

 That is the cleanest break policy.

 DBPR's rules say you must have the test center manager's permission to leave the examination room.
 They also say you will not receive extra time for time lost.
+The same rules say food is not allowed in the examination room, drinks are allowed in spill-proof containers, and children or visitors are not allowed in the test center.

 So the morning routine should reduce the chance that you need to leave: